-We use recurrence plots (RPs) to encode time series data into images, which provide a way to visualize the periodic nature of a trajectory through a phase space \citep{eckmann1987recurrence} and are able to contain all relevant dynamical information in the time series \citep{thiel2004much}.
+We use recurrence plots (RPs) to encode time series data into images, which provides a way to visualize the periodic nature of a trajectory through a phase space \citep{eckmann1987recurrence} and can contain all relevant dynamical information in the time series \citep{thiel2004much}.
 A recurrence plot of time series $x$, showing when the time series revisits a previous state, can be formulated as

-where $R(i,j)$ is the element of the recurrence matrix $R$; $i$ indexes time on the x-axis of the recurrence plot, $j$ indexes time on the y-axis. $\epsilon$ is a predefined threshold, and $\Theta(\cdot)$ is the Heaviside step function.
+where $R(i,j)$ is the element of the recurrence matrix $R$, $i$ indexes time on the x-axis of the recurrence plot, and $j$ indexes time on the y-axis. $\epsilon$ is a predefined threshold, and $\Theta(\cdot)$ is the Heaviside step function.
 In short, one draws a black dot when $x_i$ and $x_j$ are closer than $\epsilon$.
-Instead of binary output, an unthresholded RP is not binary and is difficult to quantify.
-We use the following modified RP, which balances the binary output and unthresholded RP.
+Instead of binary output, an un-thresholded RP is not binary but difficult to quantify.
+We use the following modified RP, which balances the binary output and un-thresholded RP.

-which gives more values than a binary RP and results in colored plots.
+It gives more values than a binary RP and results in colored plots.
 Fig.~\ref{fig:RP-egs} shows three typical examples of recurrence plots.
-They reveal different patterns of recurrence plots for time series with randomness, periodicity, chaos and trend.
-We can see that the recurrence plots shown in the right column well depict the predefined patterns in the time series shown in the left column.
+They reveal different patterns of recurrence plots for time series with randomness, periodicity, chaos, and trend.
+We can see that the recurrence plots shown in the right column well depict the pre-defined patterns in the time series shown in the left column.